 Because Park City's economy relies heavily on the ski industry and tourism, sales tax revenues are extremely seasonable.
-Figure E04 represents seasonality by industry (based on a ten-year average).
-The Service Sector is the most seasonal with 56.34 percent of service-related sales coming during Quarter 3.
-The Lodging Sector-which includes skiing and entertainment amongst other services-is also highly seasonal; 50.53 percent of sales tax revenues coming during Quarter 3.
-The Utilities Sector showed the least seasonality with only 34.74 percent of total sales coming in Quarter 3, with the rest of its quarters demonstrating minimal variance of seasonality.
+Figure E04 represents seasonality by industry.
+The Service Sector is the most seasonal, with 59.7 percent of service-related sales coming during Quarter 3.
+The Lodging Sector-which includes skiing and entertainment amongst other services-is also highly seasonal; 50.6 percent of sales tax revenues coming during Quarter 3.
+The Retail Sector showed the least seasonality with only 39.1 percent of total sales coming in Quarter 3, with the rest of its quarters demonstrating minimal variance of seasonality.